CISSP-Study-Resources

 • assigning control values

-• Scoping: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline security controls and selecting only those controls that apply to the systems you’re trying to protect
+• Scoping: setting the boundaries of security control implementation; limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline security controls and selecting only those controls that apply to the systems you’re trying to protect

 • scoping processes eliminate controls that are recommended in a baseline